zoonk/.github/profile/README.md

 ## 🚀 Where We’re Headed

 We want to accelerate progress by making learning better for everyone.
 This means building the best tools to help you learn anything—fast, easy, and fun.
 One day, learning even complex topics like general relativity should feel as easy and fun as playing a video game.
+Read our [long-term vision for education](https://github.com/orgs/zoonk/discussions/176).

 ## Resources